Colorado Politics

 However, should Denver encounter conflicts between local and federal officers, Thomas said the first step would be to “lead with de-escalation.”

-But some suggest that, given recent incidents with federal immigration agents in Minneapolis, Johnston’s action may be “poking the bear.”
+Some suggested that, given recent incidents with federal immigration agents in Minneapolis, Johnston’s action may be “poking the bear.”

 “ICE has been here,” Denver City Council President Amanda Sandoval told reporters.
-“So this isn’t a call to say, ‘Hey, come to us.’
+“So, this isn’t a call to say, ‘Hey, come to us.’
 They are in our community.”

 a woman standing at a podium in front of a city government building